How to write a winning debate speech

-Debates occur in many different contexts, and these contexts can determine the specific structure the debate will follow.
+Debates occur in many different contexts, such as public meetings, election campaigns, legislative assemblies, and as entertainment on television shows.
+These contexts determine the specific structure the debate will follow.

-Also called a resolution or a motion, the topic is sometimes chosen for each side.
+Also called a resolution or a motion, the topic is sometimes chosen to debate.
 This is usually the case in a school activity to practice debating skills.

-The resolution or the motion is usually centered around a true or false statement or a proposal to make some change in the current state of affairs.
-Often the motion will start, ”This House believes that….”
+The resolution or motion is usually centered around a true or false statement or a proposal to change the current situation.
+Often, the motion starts, ”This House believes that….”

 Two teams of three speakers each are formed.
 These are referred to as ‘The House for the Motion’ or the ‘Affirmative’ team and ‘The House Against the Motion’ or the ‘Negative’ team.